openshift-knative/serverless-operator/README.md

 It should be a rare occasion, but between releases, the manifest files we want to pull might have changed.
 If that is the case, adjust the files downloaded in [`update-manifests.sh`](./openshift-knative-operator/hack/update-manifests.sh).

+Likewise a rare occasion should be patches to the manifest files. `update-manifests.sh` might be applying patches that can be removed in the new release or have to be adjusted.
+Make sure to review them and act accordingly.

 After the changes are done, commit them and run `make generated-files`.
 All manifests will now be updated accordingly.
 It's encouraged to commit the generated changes